Skip to main content

 8. To view the flow's most recent parsed payload, click the Parser component, and then click Inspect output.
 For the preceding example, the parsed payload would be a string like ID: 12345 - Name: alex - Email: alex@email.com.

-Troubleshoot Parser component build failure
+Parser component build failure

 The Parser component can fail to build if it doesn't receive data from the Webhook component or if there is a problem with the incoming data.

 If this occurs, try changing the Parser component's Mode to Stringify so that the component outputs the parsed payload as a single string.
+Then, you can examine the string output and troubleshoot your parsing template, or work with the parsed data in string form.

 See also